 DMA states that MCOs and RACs are independent contractors; therefore, DMA cannot supervise the MCOs and RACs.
 I say, “Hog-wash.”
 DMA cannot divorce itself the duties of managing Medicaid.

 But, regardless, stop pointing fingers.
 Who cares if its DMA’s fault that the teenage boys receiving residential Medicaid services will be homeless because the RACs erroneously and without due process terminated the provider’s contract?
 Just fix it.
 Period.

 Stop the jails and emergency rooms from becoming North Carolina’s mental health care providers!

-Posted on April 21, 2013, in DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, MCO, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Contracts, Mental Health, Mental Illness, North Carolina, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Mental disorder, North Carolina, North Carolina Department of Health and Human Services, Recovery Audit Contractor, United States Department of Health and Human Services.
+Posted on April 21, 2013, in Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, MCO, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Contracts, Mental Health, Mental Illness, NC DHHS, North Carolina, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Mental disorder, North Carolina, North Carolina Department of Health and Human Services, Recovery Audit Contractor, United States Department of Health and Human Services.
 Bookmark the permalink.
 9 Comments.